pnf/girder/README.md

 idle workers that had volunteered.
 If workers themselves make requests, their queues may elongate, in which case the helper might hoist them upwards.

+#### Resiliance

+As noted, all requests are supposed to be referentially transparent, so in the worst case we can simply bounce everything.
+That said, we would like to be able to kill and restart individual services with minimal disruption.
+Currently, it is still possible to lose volunteers and requests that have been pulled off a redis queue onto an ```async``` channel, but not yet properly processed.

+The standard Redis reliable queue strategies feel a little heavy-weight.
+I'm trying to think of something that will err on the side of retaining too many requests.

 ## License